cisco-open/terraform-provider-meraki/docs/resources/networks_switch_dhcp_server_policy.md

 ### Optional

-- `alerts` (Attributes) Alert settings for DHCP servers (see [below for nested schema](#nestedatt--alerts))
+- `alerts` (Attributes) Email alert settings for DHCP servers (see [below for nested schema](#nestedatt--alerts))
-- `allowed_servers` (List of String) List the MAC addresses of DHCP servers to permit on the network when defaultPolicy is set to block.
-An empty array will clear the entries.
+- `allowed_servers` (Set of String) List the MAC addresses of DHCP servers to permit on the network when defaultPolicy is set to block.An empty array will clear the entries.
 - `arp_inspection` (Attributes) Dynamic ARP Inspection settings (see [below for nested schema](#nestedatt--arp_inspection))
-- `blocked_servers` (List of String) List the MAC addresses of DHCP servers to block on the network when defaultPolicy is set to allow.
-An empty array will clear the entries.
+- `blocked_servers` (Set of String) List the MAC addresses of DHCP servers to block on the network when defaultPolicy is set to allow.An empty array will clear the entries.
 - `default_policy` (String) 'allow' or 'block' new DHCP servers.
 Default value is 'allow'.

 <a id="nestedatt--alerts"></a>